ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 - [Improved Lighting Shaders](https://www.nexusmods.com/newvegas/mods/69833?tab=files)

 **Removed**
+- HC Controller High Profile
+> Page where this profile is stored will be updated on details for how to apply the small changes yourself!

 **Fixed**
 - Fixed icon overwrites for consistent pipboy icon patches.
 Thank you to discord user @Baby for pressing the issue and bringing it to my attention